-8.1.2.14 local\par nodes
+8.1.2.14 local_par nodes

-This node in inserted a the start of a paragraph.
+This node is inserted at the start of a paragraph.
 You should not mess too much with this one.

 FIELD TYPE EXPLANATION attr node list of attributes pen_inter number local interline penalty (from \localinterlinepenalty) pen_broken number local broken penalty (from \localbrokenpenalty) dir string the direction of this par. see 8.1.2.15 box_left node the \localleftbox box_left_width number width of the \localleftbox box_right node the \localrightbox box_right_width number width of the \localrightbox